MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-release-schedule.md

 ## Release schedule

-The following table lists the planned release dates for the Beta and Stable channels.
+The following table lists the planned and actual release dates for the Beta, Stable, and Extended Stable channels.

 > [!NOTE]
 > Release dates are approximate and might vary based on build status.

 ### Microsoft Edge releases

-The following table tracks and provides information for major releases in all channels.
+The following table tracks and provides information for the major releases.

 | Version | Release status | Beta Channel<br>Release week | Stable Channel<br>Release week | Extended Stable Channel<br>Release week |
 |:-----|:-----|:-----|:-----|:-----|